Yippee! This is one of my favorite posts of the year.

 17. Mobile ($4.95) – How could you not want to hang this up immediately?

-18. Braided Hairband ($4.95) – My braiding skills are minimal to say the least, so this is the perfect solution for me.
+18. Braided Headband ($4.95) – My creativity with my hair is limited, so this is the perfect solution for me.

 19. Canvas Mustache Pencil Case ($4.99) – I can’t get enough of pencil cases – they’re just so dang useful.